abahcha/testrepo/readme.md

-# Wordpress on Ubuntu 20.04 LAMP - two machines auto provision with LDAP authentication against ldap.forumsys.com.
+# Wordpress on Ubuntu 20.04 LAMP - two machines auto provision with LDAP authentication plugin. php-fpm module used.

 Prerequestions: Linux, Git, Virtualbox (+ kernel module), Vagrant, Ansible.

 This scenario will install a WordPress website on the top of a LAMP environment (**L**inux, **A**pache, **M**ySQL and **P**HP) on a two virtualbox machines, running Ubuntu 20.04.

+Playbook derived basically from [https://www.digitalocean.com/community/tutorials/how-to-use-ansible-to-install-and-set-up-wordpress-with-lamp-on-ubuntu-18-04].

+**php-fpm** module installation and settings - https://www.digitalocean.com/community/tutorials/how-to-configure-apache-http-with-mpm-event-and-php-fpm-on-ubuntu-18-04.

+Settings for more stable server work are pointed in https://hika.su/blog/nastrojka-servera-apache-mpm-event-php-fpm-http-2#ustanovka-apache.
+Config files - */etc/php/7.4/fpm/php-fpm.conf* and */etc/php/7.4/apache2/php.ini*.
+Only limits for memory and files will be changed in *php.ini*.

-Playbook derived basically from [https://www.digitalocean.com/community/tutorials/how-to-use-ansible-to-install-and-set-up-wordpress-with-lamp-on-ubuntu-18-04]. **authLdap** plugin taken from [https://github.com/heiglandreas/authLdap.git] and cleaned of unnecessary files.
-A virtualhosts will be created with the options specified in the `provisioning/vars/common.yml` variable file, the WP settings are taken from the `provisioning/vars/wp_init.yml`.
+**authLdap** plugin taken from [https://github.com/heiglandreas/authLdap.git] and cleaned of unnecessary files.
+A virtualhosts will be created with the options specified in the *provisioning/vars/common.yml* variable file, the WP settings are taken from the *provisioning/vars/wp_init.yml*.

 ## Settings